-SOC 365 Race and Ethnic Relations
+SOC 365 Race and Ethnicity

 A comprehensive examination of race and ethnicity as central categories of social experience.
 Topics include people's identities and the inequalities they experience, especially as these are perpetuated within the family, education, religion, and other social institutions in society.
 See Anthropology 365; students can earn credit for Sociology 365 or Anthropology 365, but not both.
-Requirements met: Social Sciences Breadth/Discover.
+PREQ: One Sociology or Anthropology course or instructor permission.
+Requirements met: Social Sciences Breadth/Discover and Systems of Power, Privilege, and Inequality.
 (Fall 2017)